paubib10/paubib10/README.md

 ## About me

-I am a 4th-year Computer Engineering student at the University of the Balearic Islands, interested in software development, backend technologies and data engineering.
+I am a 4th-year Computer Engineering student at the Universitat de les Illes Balears, interested in software development, backend technologies and data engineering.

-I have previous experience as a software development intern, where I worked with .NET, C#, SQL and collaborative development tools.
+I have previous experience as a software development intern, where I worked with .NET, C#, SQL, databases and collaborative development tools.
 I enjoy solving technical problems, learning new technologies and applying programming knowledge to real projects.

 Currently, I am focused on improving my skills in backend development, databases, data analysis and artificial intelligence.